-Thus the power generated by one cubic metre of water flowing at one metre per second through a turbine with 100% efficiency will be 0.5 kW or slightly less taking into account the inefficacies in the system.
-This is only one twentieth of the power generated by the same volume flow from the dam above.
-To generate the same power with the same volume of water from a run of river installation the speed of the water flow should be √20 metres per second (4.5 m/sec).
+Thus the power generated by one cubic metre of water flowing at one meter per second through a turbine with 100% efficiency will be 0.5 kW or slightly less taking into account the inefficacies in the system.
+This is only one-twentieth of the power generated by the same volume flow from the dam above.
+To generate the same power with the same volume of water from a run of river installation the speed of the water flow should be √20 meters per second (4.5 m/sec).

 - Supply Characteristics

-Tidal power comes closest of all the intermittent renewable sources to being able to provide an unlimited, continuous and predictable power output but unfortunately there are few suitable sites in the world and environmental constraints have so far prevented their general acceptance.
+Tidal power comes closest to all the intermittent renewable sources being able to provide an unlimited, continuous and predictable power output but unfortunately, there are few suitable sites in the world and environmental constraints have so far prevented their general acceptance.

 Shrouded water turbines placed in deep water tidal currents show better potential for exploitation, though the associated civil works are more complicated, and several projects are under development.